New series 'Marvel's Storyboards' goes behind the scenes of comic book characters

 Now, a new TV series called Marvel's Storyboards -- available for free online -- goes into even more detail.

-"I've learned that you can find stories anywhere and everywhere," Marvel Entertainment Executive Vice President Joe Quesada said.
+"I've learned that you can find stories anywhere and everywhere," said Joe Quesada, Marvel Entertainment Executive Vice President, Creative Director.
 "Everyone is a storyteller.
 Even if you're not making money from it, we're all storytellers."

-He is also Chief Creative Officer at the company, called "The House of Ideas."

 "I get paid to do what I used to get yelled at in school for doing," he said.
 "Which is daydreaming, staring out a window, imagining things, and then doodling in my notebook."